appacademy/SWEO-Part-Time-Resources/2-Module/4-week/3-day/README.md

 # M2W4D3

+## Quick Note!

+During lecture, I expect everyone to be paying attention.
+You should not be chatting or cracking jokes while I'm teaching.
+At the end of the day this is job training, and a certain amount of professionalism is expected!
+Thank you! 😊

 ## Hash functions

 A `hash function` takes in an input, runs it through a set of **deterministic** steps, and returns a scrambled output.
 Given the same input, it will **ALWAYS** return the same output.